flindholm-lab/ASH-Performance-Visualizer/README.md

 ---

 ## 6. Troubleshooting
-- If data fails to load, ensure your CSV files are formatted correctly.
+- If data fails to load, ensure your CSV files are formatted correctly (, and ; supported).
 - For performance issues, limit the date range in your SQL queries.